mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 There should be a unique index on keyAltNames.
 Although GridFS automatically creates indexes as a convenience upon first write, it has been problematic before.
-It requires the createIndex privilege, which a user might not have if they are just querying the datakeys collection with find and adding keys with insert.
+It requires the createIndex privilege, which a user might not have if they are just querying the key vault collection with find and adding keys with insert.

 Why do operations on views fail?